hakimGMO/Team-PLS-Genome-Assembly/00_Book_chapter3.md

-# LIVRE avec les différentes questions
+# Chater 3 : How do we assemble genomes?

 ![alt text](images/assembly_cropped.png)

-# Lesson 3.1 : Exploding Newspapers
+# Lesson 3.1 :
+## Exploding Newspapers

 Imagine that we stack a hundred copies of the June 27, 2000 edition of the New York Times on a pile of dynamite, and then we light the fuse.
 We ask you to further suspend your disbelief and assume that the newspapers are not all incinerated but instead explode cartoonishly into smoldering pieces of confetti.
 How could we use the tiny snippets of newspaper to figure out what the news was on June 27, 2000?
 We will call this crazy conundrum the Newspaper Problem.

 ![alt text](images/newspaper_blowup.png)

-Figure: Don’t try this at home!
-Crazy as it may seem, the Newspaper Problem serves as an analogy for the computational framework of genome assembly.
+*Figure: Don’t try this at home!
+Crazy as it may seem, the Newspaper Problem serves as an analogy for the computational framework of genome assembly.*

 The Newspaper Problem is even more difficult than it may seem.
 Because we had multiple copies of the same edition of the newspaper, and because we undoubtedly lost some information in the blast, we cannot simply glue together one of the newspaper copies in the same way that we would assemble a jigsaw puzzle.
 Instead, we need to use overlapping fragments from different copies of the newspaper to reconstruct the day’s news, as shown in the figure below.

 ![alt text](images/overlapping_newspaper.png)
-Figure: In the Newspaper Problem, we need to use overlapping shreds of paper to figure out the news.
+*Figure: In the Newspaper Problem, we need to use overlapping shreds of paper to figure out the news.*

 Fine, you ask, but what do exploding newspapers have to do with biology?
 Determining the order of nucleotides in a genome, or genome sequencing, presents a fundamental task in bioinformatics.
 Genomes vary in length; your own genome is roughly 3 billion nucleotides long, whereas the genome of Amoeba dubia, an amorphous unicellular organism, is approximately 200 times longer!
 This unicellular organism competes with the rare Japanese flower Paris japonica for the title of species with the longest genome.

 The first sequenced genome, belonging to a φX174 bacterial phage (i.e., a virus that preys on bacteria), had only 5,386 nucleotides and was completed in 1977 by Frederick Sanger.
 Four decades after this Nobel Prize-winning discovery, genome sequencing has raced to the forefront of bioinformatics research, as the cost of sequencing plummeted.
 Because of the decreasing cost of sequencing, we now have thousands of sequenced genomes, including those of many mammals (see below).

 ![alt text](images/mammals_race.png)
-Figure: The first mammals with sequenced genomes.
+*Figure: The first mammals with sequenced genomes.*

 To sequence a genome, we must clear some practical hurdles.
 The largest obstacle is the fact that biologists still lack the technology to read the nucleotides of a genome from beginning to end in the same way that you would read a book.
 The best they can do is sequence much shorter DNA fragments called reads.
 The reasons why researchers can sequence small pieces of DNA but not long genomes warrant their own discussion.
 For more details, see "DETOUR: A Short History of DNA Sequencing Technologies" in the print companion or at Cogniterra.

 In this chapter, however, our aim is to turn an apparent handicap into a useful tool for putting the genome back together.